mauritssilvis/darts/cli/java/README.md

 ##### Optimal

-To look for all *optimal* checkouts with a fixed number of darts, simply pass the desired number to the `-n` or `--throws` option.
+To look for all *optimal* checkouts with a fixed number of darts, pass the desired number to the `-n` or `--throws` option.
-The throw mode will then take its default `optimal` value.
+The throw mode will then take its default value, `optimal`.
 For example:

 ```shell